| Title: | Optional Types and Pattern Matching |

 The variable to check existence |

-is an optional variable
+TRUE if arg is an optional variable

 and if it is not none, else returns FALSE